getnamo/TensorFlow-Unreal/README.md

 a full example can be seen here: https://github.com/getnamo/tensorflow-ue4-examples/blob/master/Content/Scripts/mnistSimple.py

-### Load your module from your TensorflowComponent
+### Load your python module from your TensorflowComponent
-Select your TensorflowComponent
+Once you've [written your python module](https://github.com/getnamo/tensorflow-ue4#mysubclasstfpluginapi), Select your TensorflowComponent inside your actor blueprint

 ![select component](http://i.imgur.com/f9Syql1.png)

-and change the TensorFlowModule to reflect your _filename_ without .py.
+and change the TensorFlowModule name to reflect your _filename_ without .py. e.g. if my python file is _ExampleAPI.py_ it would look like this

 ![change module name](http://i.imgur.com/mpzymgd.png)

+Optionally disable the verbose python log and change other toggles such as training on _BeginPlay_ or disabling multithreading (not recommended).

 ## [License](https://github.com/getnamo/tensorflow-ue4/blob/master/LICENSE)
 Plugin - [MIT](https://opensource.org/licenses/MIT)